 E. Claude Gardner became president in December 1969.
 He became chancellor in June 1990 and president emeritus in 1992.
 Milton R. Sewell, an alumnus who had formerly served as vice president for institutional advancement, succeeded Gardner as president in June 1990 and became chancellor in April 2008.
-Joe Wiley became president in April 2008.
+Joe Wiley became president in April 2008 and served until June 2017 when David R. Shannon succeeded him as the 16th president for Freed-Hardeman University.

-At various times, FHU and its predecessors have offered associate's, bachelor's, and advanced degrees.
+At various times, FHU and its predecessors have offered an associate, bachelor's, and advanced degrees.
 Secondary work was offered until the early 1930s and elementary into the 1940s.
 From 1925 through 1974, the institution operated as a standard junior college awarding diplomas and, beginning in 1956, associate degrees.
 Some students continued their studies in Bible for a third year, and junior-level courses in Bible were offered beginning in 1953.
 In 1974-1975, the junior year was added in all departments, and senior-level courses were added in 1975-1976.
 Graduate degree programs in education and in ministry were added during the summer of 1989, graduate programs in counseling and in New Testament were added in 1994, and the graduate program in business was added in 2005.
-The University's first doctoral program was offered beginning in the fall semester of 2014.
+The University's first doctoral program was offered in Fall 2014.